Q-dimi/return_tests/README.md

 - [ ] function_set_multiplied.randomized.parameters: array: the type of parameters passed randomly
 - [ ] function_set_multiplied.randomized.when_obj_passed: object: when an obj is passed, additional config
 - [ ] function_set_multiplied.randomized.when_arr_passed: object: when an array is passed, additional config
-- [ ] function_set_multiplied.randomized.multiply_amount: integer: the amount of times to multiply the function w/ random params
+- [ ] function_set_multiplied.randomized.multiply_amount: integer: the amount of times to multiply

 # Get started